SanjithaP/design-and-analysis-of-algorithms/matrix_chain_multiplication/readme.txt

-'this sub-folder has the code for matrix chain multiplication'
+"this sub-folder has the code for matrix chain multiplication"